Rossh87/obsidian/programming/golang/Slices.md

 `append`ing to a slice silently handles the capacity of the underlying array for us.
 If an append is requested that would exceed the capacity of the existing array, a new, longer array is created, the contents of the old array are copied, and a reference to the new array is returned. `append` increases capacity exponentially to avoid excessive reallocations as the array grows in size.

 One potential gotcha with this implementation of slices is that, if a slice's backing array is very large, it will be persisted in memory for the life of the slice that looks into it.
 Prevent this by creating a new slice of only the needed length and capacity, and copying the offending slice into it.

+## Memory Management and Slices

+When creating slices, it is important to remember that the backing array cannot be garbage collected for the life of the derived slice(s).
+However, if the array contains elements whose values are stored **elsewhere** in memory, that external memory can be released by zeroing out the unused indices of the array.
+Pointers, strings, and structs or maps with pointer or string fields are all examples of array members that should be zeroed or set to `nil` on indices that are no longer used.